“How do you have a down-to-earth romance with a girl who can fly?”

 Length: 103,000 words

-Notes: Based on a novella of the same name
+Notes: Based on an unpublished novella

 Camera guy Nick Harris lives in a rational world—or so he thought.
 He’s no longer sure what’s real when the enigmatic Summer Astley appears on his news show displaying genuine telekinetic powers . . . and a charming smile.
 As mutual attraction brings them together, Summer reluctantly trusts Nick with her secret doubts and heartbreaking loneliness, leaving him puzzling over how to pursue a down-to-earth romance with a girl who can fly.